apache/pinot/.github/PULL_REQUEST_TEMPLATE.md

 - New plugins added or old plugins removed
 * [ ] Yes (Please label this PR as **<code>release-notes</code>**)
 ## Release Notes
-Add text here that you would like to see appear in release notes.
+If you have tagged this as either backward-incompat or release-notes, add text here that you would like to see appear in release notes of the next release.

 If you have a series of commits adding or enabling a feature, then add this section only in final commit that marks the feature completed.
 Refer to earlier release notes to see examples of text